JuniorGunner/DataScience/README.md

 # DataScienceNotebooks

-Repository for DataScience Notebooks created during course.
+Repository for Data Science Notebooks created during course on Google Colab.

+Following courses from Kaggle and Alura.